 Because of many things, Cibolo is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Cibolo really has some of the features that families look for when choosing a good community to raise children.
 Is Cibolo perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Cibolo in 2010 was $30,808, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
-This equates to an annual income of $123,232 for a family of four.
+The per capita income in Cibolo in 2010 was $30,753, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $123,012 for a family of four.
+However, Cibolo contains both very wealthy and poor people as well.

-Cibolo is a very ethnically-diverse city.
+Cibolo is an extremely ethnically-diverse city.
 The people who call Cibolo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cibolo residents report their race to be White, followed by Black or African-American.
 Cibolo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.28% of the city’s residents.
-Important ancestries of people in Cibolo include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 30.07% of the city’s residents.
+Important ancestries of people in Cibolo include Irish, English, Italian, and French .

 The most common language spoken in Cibolo is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Tagalog.